 PROJECTS: STRATEGY & ACTION PLAN 2021

 We engage and consult with all areas of the Camberwell community to get feedback and guidance on what residents and businesses would like to see in their area.
 We send out a regular e-newsletter to forum members on local news and on ways of having your say in local issues.
-Learn more about our 2021 priority projects below.
+Below is a summary of what we focused on in 2021.

-Our partnership Camberwell Identity Group – with Camberwell Arts and Camberwell Society – is working on creating more awareness and identity of Camberwell as an area.
-The group has created 2 of 4 Camberwell murals planned on main roads to welcome people into the area.
-Also planned are more Camberwell banners, Camberwell maps and Black History walk.
-We also engage with large developments, such as Camberwell Station Road and Butterfly Walk, to ensure Camberwell identity designs are included in planning schemes.
+Our partnership Camberwell Identity Group – with Camberwell Arts and Camberwell Society – created 2 of 4 Camberwell murals, created more Camberwell banners, a Camberwell map and Black History walk.
+We also engaged with large developments, such as Camberwell Station Road and Butterfly Walk, to ensure Camberwell identity designs are included in planning schemes.

 We work alongside our Business group to promote local businesses and organisations with the new Camberwell identity merchandise and through the Camberwell Life website and the new Travel Guide to Camberwell.